HebahAlshamlan/GASTAT-task/README.md

 Basically it's calculate the change rate between two period of time

 #### The formula : (Production(this month/ last month)^item weight )^ (1/ Group wight)

+# Pipeline
+for simplicity I try to collect the data only from Timimi market, becouse collecting data from multiple resorces and try to do ether Web Scraping or Use their API's time-consuming.
+[X]coullect the data for April and March
+[X] Preprocssing
+  [X] Cleaning
+    [X]Noise data
+    [X] Misspell
+    [X] Duplicates
+    [X] Outliers
+  [X] Missing Value
+    [X] Think of the best approch &Read the litrecher [X] Search for a reliable source
+    [X] Collecte manually